junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Ledbetter Fair Pay Act of 2007”.
+This Act may be cited as the “Lilly Ledbetter Fair Pay Act of 2007”.

 ## § 2.
 Findings